Washington Luís da Silva

 123 Huntington Street

 Fax: (203) 974-8502

-Dr. da Silva is a virologist with expertise in diagnoses, bioinformatics, and molecular biology.
-He uses state of the art technologies (e.g., high throughput sequencing) to study the biology and ecology of viruses infecting fruit crops.
+Dr. da Silva is a virologist with expertise in diagnoses, bioinformatics, nanotechnology, and molecular biology.
+He uses state of the art technologies (e.g., high throughput sequencing) to study the biology and ecology of viruses infecting important crops.

 Cornell University Ph.D.
 2018 Virology

 Louisiana State University M.Sc.
 2013 Mycology and Bacteriology

 Universidade Federal de Viçosa (Brazil) B.Sc.
 2010 Agronomy Engineering